Understanding GBV in Humanitarian Context

 But being Rohingnya in Bangladesh meant living in hiding.
 As laws grew stricter, the fear became unbearable.
 Every day we feared the risk of being found out.
 If the authorities discovered our identity, we could be forced into the camps, where life was unimaginably hard.
 One day, I realized we had no future there.

 I moved to Indonesia, where some relatives had already settled.
 For the first time, I felt kindness and compassion, I was not hated for who I was.
 But there were new struggles.
 Refugees in Indonesia cannot work legally, open bank accounts, or access basic services.
 Language barriers made daily life harder.
+Once again, our lives were restricted by rules we did not choose.

 Still, I refused to give up.
 I became an interpreter for NGOs and UNHCR, and my wife worked with IOM.
+We helped bridge communication gaps, giving our community a voice.
+It gave us purpose and dignity.

 Then I discovered something new, labor mobility pathways.
 Unlike traditional refugee resettlement, labor mobility allows skilled refugees to migrate to another country for work, based on their qualifications and experience.
 It’s a solution that recognizes refugees not just as people in need, but as professionals with potential.
 For many of us, it’s a chance to rebuild our lives with dignity.